Why does Friends of Family Farmers have a membership program?

 - More Oregon land in production consistent with family farm values, and less in industrial agriculture.

-And that’s where FoFF’s new farmer membership program comes in as both a source of steady financial support and as a tool through which to mobilize family farmers.
+And that’s where FoFF’s membership program comes in as both a source of steady financial support and as a tool through which to mobilize family farmers and the eaters who support them.

 The vast majority of FoFF resources have come from foundations.
 While we are grateful for this institutional support, we know our long-term health as an organization requires a much larger base of individuals and farms in Oregon who invest annually in the organization with a steady flow of donations.

-What does it mean to become a “farmer member” of Friends of Family Farmers?
+What does it mean to become a “ member” of Friends of Family Farmers?

-Farmer members own or manage a family farm and sign on to give at least $5/month (or give $60 or more annually).
+Farmer members own or manage a family farm or Eater members who support our food system sign on to give at least $5/month (or give $60 or more annually).

 Go here to see what we mean by “family” farm.